 "All the tea in China” means a great amount; the Chinese grow and consume large amounts of tea.
 “Not for all the tea in China” means that someone won’t do something, even for a great monetary reward.

 Walter Scott’s novel Rob Roy (1817) contains: “A toast and tankard would have pleased her better than all the tea in China.”
 Throughout the 1800s, a good drink of something besides tea was sometimes said to be enjoyed more than “all the tea in China.”

-“Not for all the tea in China” appears in print in 1914, and the citations during this decade show that the phrase became popular in Australia before reaching the United States.
-The slang lexicographer Eric Partridge wrote that “not for all the tea in China” was an Australian colloquialism since the 1890s.
-In, the 1920s, American gamblers used “all the tea in China” to mean a bet with everything riding on it.
+“Not for all the tea in China” appears in print in 1907, and the citations during this decade show that the phrase became popular in Australia and New Zealand before reaching the United States.
+The slang lexicographer Eric Partridge wrote that “not for all the tea in China” was an Australian colloquialism from the 1890s.
+In the 1920s, American gamblers used “all the tea in China” to mean a bet with everything riding on it.

 “Not for all the tea in China!” is a dated expression but is still used, mostly in newspaper articles about China and/or tea.

 Idiom Definitions for ‘All the tea in China’

 If someone won’t do something for all the tea in China, they won’t do it no matter how much money they are offered.